DisCoTec/discotec.github.io/2021/coordination.md

 -->

 Authors are invited to submit papers electronically in PostScript or PDF using a two-phase online submission process.
 Registration of the paper information and abstract (max.
 250 words) must be completed according to the [DisCoTec submission dates](https://www.discotec.org/2021/#important-dates).
 Submissions are handled through the EasyChair conference management system, accessible from the conference web site: [https://easychair.org/conferences/?conf=coordination2021](https://easychair.org/conferences/?conf=coordination2021)

 Contributions must be written in English and report on original, unpublished work not submitted for publication elsewhere (cf. IFIP’s Author Code of Conduct, see http://www.ifip.org/ under Publications/Links).
 The submissions must not exceed the total page number limit (see below) prepared using Springer’s LNCS style.
 Submissions not adhering to the above specified constraints may be rejected without review.

 Submission categories:
 * Full papers (up to 15 pages + 2 pages references): describing thorough and complete research results and experience reports.
 * Short papers (up to 6 pages + 2 pages references): describing research in progress or opinion papers on the past of Coordination research, on the current state of the art, or on prospects for the years to come.
 * Survey papers (up to 25 pages + 2 pages references): describing important results and successful stories that originated in the context of COORDINATION.
 * Tool papers (up to 6 pages + 2 pages references): describing technological artefacts in the scope of the research topics of COORDINATION.
 The paper must contain **a link to a publicly downloadable MPEG-4 demo video** of at most 10 minutes length.

+<b>ATTENTION:</b> if you believe that your submission is related to one of the three special topics
+(<b>Configurable Systems in the DevOps Era</b>, <b>Microservices</b>, <b>Techniques to reason about interacting digital contracts</b>), then
+please indicate the name of the special topic as the first of the <i>Author keywords</i> in the onlinesubmission system.

 The authors of accepted papers (in any submission category) will be encouraged to make their artefacts publicly available using permanent repositories such as Zenodo etc.